 Budgeting in Power BI is just not that easy to implement.
 I wish it was as easy as bringing in your actuals and budgets and then like magic you would be able to see the insights you need visualized in a compelling way simply by using Power BI forecasting.
+You may watch the full video of this tutorial at the bottom of this blog.

 That’s why I created this blog post to show you how to put it all together.
 Don’t worry if it takes a little while to settle in; it did for me too.
 Once you have some time to practice and implement this, you’ll get it just like *that*.